By Ron from Cortez, CO

 I used a off white throw rug and dyed it 3 different colors.
 I did strips in blue, brown and green.
 While doing this, I used a piece of wood that was natural to make my lines.

 First sand the wood and remove any dust before staining.
 A clean, used pair of nylons or panty hose works well for applying stain to wood.
 The nylon provides an even coat and doesn't leave behind any lint.
-Wear rubber gloves, it's very difficult to wash stain off your hands without using a nasty chemical like mineral spirits and be sure to wear old clothes.
-It usually takes at least two coats to get a uniform look.

 I have a coffee table that I would like to match my TV stand.
 It would require me to go from light wood to mahogany.
 If I'm going darker, do I have to strip the stain away completely?
 Or can I strip off the varnish and apply a darker stain?

 You only need to sand off the polyurethane finish.
 Then you can apply your stain.
 I would recommend a gel stain if you are going from a light color to a dark color.
 If you use a regular penetrating or wiping stain you may have to apply several coats to get your desired dark color.
 Hope that helps!

 If you're only stripping off the varnish, make sure you get it all!
 Otherwise the stain won't soak into the wood as well.
 I have always gotten the best results when stripping everything off, even though it takes more work.

 I think you'll have better luck sanding down to bare wood so you know you've gotten all of it off.